luiberna/Printf/README.md

 - **`%s` with NULL** prints `(null)`.
 - **`%p` with NULL** prints `(nil)`.
 - Output is done with `write(1, ...)` for compatibility with 42 constraints.

----

-## License

-This repository is a school project implementation.
-Use it for learning and reference.